 If you’re looking to invest in Russian real estate, then our useful guide to buying apartments, houses, and other property in Russia, can help you through the process.

 The Russian real estate market has a relatively short history.
-In the Soviet era, all properties were state-owned and people only had the right to “use” them with apartments allocated based on one’s place of work, thus options for moving were limited.
-However, in 1990, after the fall of the Soviet government, the Russian real estate market emerged and Muscovites were able to privatize and subsequently sell and buy properties for the first time.
-Today, Russian real estate is booming, although the market has slowed in the past two years, but still offers many exciting opportunities and high returns for lifestyle and investment.
+In the Soviet era, all properties were state-owned; people only had the right to use them with apartments allocated based on one’s place of work.
+As a result, options for moving were fairly limited.
+However, after the fall of the Soviet Union, the Russian real estate market emerged and Muscovites could privatize and subsequently sell and buy properties for the first time.
+Today, Russian real estate is booming.
+It offers many exciting opportunities and high returns for lifestyle and investment.

-This guide to buying property in Russia includes:
+This guide to buying property in Russia includes the following topics: